Aliases for SATB2 Gene

 GeneCards Summary for SATB2 Gene

 SATB2 (SATB Homeobox 2) is a Protein Coding gene.
-Diseases associated with SATB2 include glass syndrome and 2q32q33 microdeletion syndrome.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
+Diseases associated with SATB2 include 2q32q33 microdeletion syndrome and 2q33.1 microdeletion syndrome.
+GO annotations related to this gene include sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is SATB1.

 UniProtKB/Swiss-Prot for SATB2 Gene